Taxonomy and Botany of Autumn Blaze Maple Trees

 Plant taxonomy classifies Autumn Blaze maple tree as Acer x freemanii 'Jeffersred' Autumn Blaze®.
 It is a hybrid of the red maple (Acer rubrum) and the silver maple (Acer saccharinum).
 'Jeffersred' is the cultivar name, but the plant is better known by its registered brand (trade) name.

 At maturity, Autumn Blaze maples will reach about 50 feet tall by 40 feet wide, with a rounded to oval crown.
-Fortunately, maturity comes relatively quickly: their fast-growing nature is one of their best qualities.
+Fortunately, maturity comes quickly: They can grow as fast as 3 feet per year under the right conditions.
+Their fast-growing nature is, in fact, one of their best qualities.
 The branching pattern is dense and ascending.

 They come into their own in fall, as their fall color is a brilliant orangy-red.